 Does it bother you that there are 100 million street children and 150 million orphans worldwide?
 Most likely it does, and for good reason.
 Being disturbed by something is often the God’s way of prompting us to take action—which is positive.
 However, we also must be cautious not to move from being bothered to being discouraged to the point of being defeated.

-My family recently watched the excellent film “Amazing Grace” about William Wilberforce and the 1800’s abolition movement in the United Kingdom.
+My family recently watched the excellent film Amazing Grace about William Wilberforce and the 1800’s abolition movement in the United Kingdom.
 Wilberforce was bothered by slavery.
 This movie chronicled Wilberforce’s battle in the British Parliament for the abolition of the slave trade.
 In one scene, Wilberforce’s future wife asked him why he could no longer talk about the matter of slavery.
 He responded, “I have been battling slavery for years, and yet after all the petitions, all the speeches, and all the bills presented to Parliament, ships filled with human souls in chains continue to sail around the world as cargo!”

-Yes, we see thousands rescued and coming to Christ every year, but there are still millions not being reached.
+Yes, we have rescued and seen many trusting Christ every year, but there are still millions not being reached!
 It is easy to become discouraged just like Wilberforce, and yet, he persevered in the grace of God to see the slave trade throughout the British Empire come to an end.

-“But thanks be to God, who gives us the victory through our Lord Jesus Christ.
-Therefore, my beloved brethren [and sisters], be steadfast, immovable, always abounding in the work of the Lord, knowing that your toil is not in vain in the Lord” (1 Corinthians 15:57-58, nasb).
+But thanks be to God, who gives us the victory through our Lord Jesus Christ.
+Therefore, my beloved brethren [and sisters], be steadfast, immovable, always abounding in the work of the Lord, knowing that your toil is not in vain in the Lord (1 Corinthians 15:57-58).